resthub/resthub.org/spring-stack.rst

     Client httpClient = new Client().setOAuth2(username, password, accessTokenUrl, clientId, clientSecret);
     String result = httpClient.url("http://.../api/sample").get().getBody();

-You can also configure a specific OAuth2 configuration.
+You can also use a specific OAuth2 configuration.
 For example, you can override the HTTP Header used to send the OAuth token.

 .. code-block:: java